allegro/allegro.tech/_posts/2016-12-09-estimating-the-cache-efficiency-using-big-data.md

 The chart above represents rate (per second) of cached requests (*cachedIdsCount.m1_rate*), actual Cassandra requests (*cassandraIdsCount.m1_rate*) and the sum of both (*allIdsCount.m1_rate*).
 Instance *mesos-slave2047* had version with counters, while *mesos-slave1025* had improved version without counters.
-As we can see, with this improvement we simplified algorithm, decreased memory demand and removed unwanted „teeth” caused by counter clearings.
+As we can see, with this improvement we simplified algorithm, decreased memory demand and removed unwanted efficiency irregularities caused by counter clearings.
 Internal cache eviction logic works better than our simple counters algorithm.

 ## What we have learned